-18.08 The US Department of State's 2005 Report further noted that: "The government continued to investigate the Human Rights League for alleged ties to the OLF.
+18.07 The US Department of State's 2005 Report further noted that: "The government continued to investigate the Human Rights League for alleged ties to the OLF.
 The league's offices remained closed, and the government had not responded to its 1997 registration request by year's end, despite a court order to do so."
 [3a] (p15) "The government generally cooperated with international organizations like the UN and ICRC.
 ICRC access to prison and other detention facilities was restricted in the wake of election-related violence during the year."
-[3a] (p15) "While the government is required by law to establish a human rights commission and an office of the ombudsman with the investigate authority receive and complaints with misadministration by executive branch offices, neither entity was fully operational by year's end.
-The institutions had only limited resources.
-Neither organization had issued a report by year's end (2005)."
 [3a] (p15)